How to Store Encrypted Secrets in Android & iOS Memory

 - Follow the instruction in External Seed for Data at Rest Encryption or in Smart Offline Handoff to set your key.

-4 Easy Steps to store and encrypt secrets in Protected Memory
+How to Store and Encrypt Secrets in Protected Memory

-Follow these step-by-step instructions to enable Storing in Protected Memory to any mobile app.
+To enable Storing in Protected Memory to any mobile app:

-- Expand TOTALDataTM Encryption category, enable Data at Rest Encryption, Expand Encryption Control:
+- Expand TOTALDataTM Encryption category and enable (toggle On) Data at Rest Encryption.

 - Click Build My App